 Salem Hills, Harmon Park, Inver Grove Heights

-a 2.2 mile loop that resembles many our mountain bike race courses
+A 2.2 mile loop that resembles some of our mountain bike race courses.

 Glenwood and Theodore Wirth: NW corner has a short in/out with good berms, SW corner has more demanding trail with good climbs and descents, many variations.

 Further north of Hwy 55, where Theo Wirth goes past golf couse, there’s a brief trail loop to west of the bike path called “Skyline”, “Dingo” and “Enchanted Forest”.
 Short but not bad.